JungleComputing/javagat/doc/README.txt

 You can build the JavaGAT engine by typing "ant" in the Java GAT root directory.
 To build the javadoc of the JavaGAT API, type "ant javadoc".

+Of course, if you downloaded the binary release, you don't have to build JavaGAT (in fact, you can't because that release does not contain sources).

 RUNNING GAT APPLICATIONS